 In the case of illness, host families should make any appointments they consider necessary.
 The host family coordinator is available to offer any assistance needed.

-Students must have an valid European Health Insurance Card (check the expiry date) to cover the full cost of GP visits and some medicines.
+Students must hold a valid European Health Insurance Card (check the expiry date) to cover the full cost of GP visits and some medicines.

 Dr Conor Maguire